thecapacity/grantsfeedback/data-elements.md

 Below you can download the use cases for these data elements that will eventually become data standards for grants management.
 You can also download the entire draft data elements list.

-<a href="/assets/docs/use-case-summaries.pdf"  class="btn btn-primary">Download Use Case Summaries PDF</a> <a href="/data/GRM-Data-View-For-Public-Comment-1.csv"  class="btn btn-secondary">Download Draft Data Elements List</a>
+<a href="/assets/docs/use-case-summaries.pdf"  class="btn btn-primary">Download Use Case Summaries PDF</a> <a href="/data/GRM-Data-View-For-Public-Comment-1.csv"  class="btn btn-primary">Download Draft Data Elements List</a>

 ## Join the Conversation!

 Do you have questions about the process for giving feedback?
 Call into our Office Hours Hosted by the Results-Oriented for Accountability Grants CAP Goal Team to ask any questions you may have.
-⋅⋅* November 29, Time TBD
+●	November 29, Time TBD
-⋅⋅* December 6, Time TBD
+●	December 6, Time TBD
-⋅⋅*	December 13, Time TBD
+●	December 13, Time TBD

 To join an Office Hour Session use the following number:
-⋅⋅*	1-866-928-2008; 8514834#
+●	 1-866-928-2008; 8514834#